2018 Restaurant Menu Trends

 Reduced Food Waste

-In an industry know for huge amounts of food waste, savvy chefs are looking for ways to use up the entire animal or vegetable.
+In an industry known for huge amounts of food waste, savvy chefs are looking for ways to use up the entire animal or vegetable.
 Along with nose-to-tail cooking, root-to-leaf is also an emerging trend for 2018.
 Be on the lookout for root purees, salads and pesto featuring vegetable greens.

 Chefs are also looking for ways to multipurpose ingredients.
-According to the article 2017 Culinary & Cocktail Trends by Forbes, unusual food pairings like quinoa crusted chips made from chicken skins will be more commonplace in the New Year.
+According to the article, 2017 Culinary & Cocktail Trends by Forbes, unusual food pairings like quinoa crusted chips made from chicken skins will be more commonplace in the New Year.
 This follows the general larger trend of being more ecologically mindful as well as a consumer trend of more being more willing to try new foods and flavors.

 Way back in 2013 I noted Mediterranean flavors as an new trend on the Culinary Forecast.
 In the four years since, flavors like pomegranate, zatar, sumac and cardamom, turmeric have continued to gain traction across multiple restaurant concepts.
 Middle Eastern and Israeli ingredients like hummus, lamb, and kefir (yogurt) feature prominently on menus, offering a unique departure from more common Mexican, Asian, or Italian cuisine.